 First off, good job on scoring an invite!
 Attending an Indian wedding, especially for the first time, is exciting and full of joyful emotions.
 Whether your friends are Sikh, Muslim or will be having a Hindu wedding, there are lots of commonalities that will thread through your first Indian wedding.
 We asked wedding planners who specialize in South Asian weddings to share their top tips for guests attending an Indian wedding for the first time, so you can understand some of the Indian wedding customs and traditions.

 Attending an Indian wedding often means multi-day celebrations full of colorful decor, dancing and delicious food.

 Indian wedding ceremony: Sikh ceremony, Muslim tradition or Hindu wedding?

-Your first Indian wedding ceremony will likely either be a traditional Sikh ceremony, a Hindu wedding or a Muslim celebration.
+Your first Indian wedding ceremony will likely either be a traditional Sikh ceremony, a Hindu wedding, or a Muslim celebration.

 Hinduism is the most popular religion of India and Nepal, observed by almost 900 million people.
 For Hindu weddings, you’ll want to be prepared when you see flower petals being passed around during the ceremony.
-Riri Patel of tanaRi events in New York explained that, “Traditionally, when the bride and groom are doing their pheras, (circling around the fire), close family members and guests sitting in the front can stand up and sprinkle the petals on the couple.
+Riri Patel of tanaRi events in New York explained that, “Traditionally, when the couple are doing their pheras, (circling around the fire), close family members and guests sitting in the front can stand up and sprinkle the petals on the couple.
 It is regarded as blessings and love for the couple.”